InspiryThemes/realhomes-docs/docs/installation-and-activation.md

 # Installation

-Before installation, ensure that your hosting environment/server meets WordPress [requirements of WordPress](https://wordpress.org/about/requirements/).
+Before installation, ensure your hosting environment/server meets [requirements of WordPress](https://wordpress.org/about/requirements/).
 RealHomes doesn't demand any specific setup; it operates seamlessly on hosting accounts—be it shared, reseller, or dedicated—as long as they fulfill WordPress requirements.

-To begin, you'll need a functional version of WordPress.
+To begin, you'll need a functional version of a stand-alone WordPress.
 Most leading web hosts offer one-click WordPress installations.
 Refer to your host's help site for detailed instructions.
 For manual installation, consult the [WordPress Official Installation guide](https://wordpress.org/support/article/how-to-install-wordpress/).

 Once WordPress is set up, download "**All Files and Documentation**" from the ThemeForest download page and extract the zip file.
 This will provide you with the necessary files, including **realhomes.zip**.